Harvard Extension Courses in Computer Science

 Data Science Capstone

-This course is the culmination of the Master of Liberal Arts, data science, where students execute their research proposal from CSCI S-597.
-It gives students the opportunity to collaborate on a complex research topic using their data science skills.
-At the completion of the capstone, students are able to demonstrate their ability to think critically about data, communicate with diverse audiences, and advance innovation in ways that benefit society.
+This course is the culmination of the Master of Liberal Arts, data science, where student teams execute their capstone proposal from CSCI E-597.
+It gives students the opportunity to collaborate with industry partners and other students on complex capstone topics using their data science, communications, negotiation, leadership, and project management skills.
+At the completion of the capstone, students can demonstrate their ability to think critically about data, communicate with diverse audiences, and advance innovation in ways that benefit society.

-Prerequisites: Registration is limited to officially admitted capstone track candidates in the Master of Liberal Arts, data science.
-Candidates must be in good academic standing, ready to graduate in March with only the capstone left to complete (no other course registration is allowed simultaneously with the capstone), and have successfully completed the Harvard Summer School precapstone course, CSCI S-597, in the previous summer term.
+Prerequisites: Registration is limited to officially admitted degree candidates in the Master of Liberal Arts, data science.
+Candidates must be in good academic standing, ready to graduate in February with only the capstone left to complete (no other course registration is allowed simultaneously with the capstone), and have successfully completed the Harvard Summer School precapstone course, CSCI S-597, in the previous summer term.
 Candidates who do not meet these requirements are dropped from the course.

 Software Engineering Capstone